Reagents for Click Chemistry labeling and conjugation, non-fluorescent azides, alkynes.

 Maleimide reagent for the attachment of alkyne functional group to proteins, peptides, and other molecules bearing SH (thiol) groups, including cysteine residues.

-Biotin alkyne is a reactive affinity label which can be attached to biomolecules via Click Chemistry.
+Biotin alkyne is a reactive affinity label which can be attached to biomolecules via click reaction.

-EdU is a nucleoside which is incorporated into replicated DNA by cellular enzymes.
-After it, DNA contained in the cells can be developed by Click chemistry reaction with fluorescent dye azides to reveal cell proliferation.
+EdU is a nucleoside that is incorporated into replicated DNA by cellular enzymes.
+After it, DNA contained in the cells can be developed by click chemistry reaction with fluorescent dye azides to reveal cell proliferation.

-An activated ester for the introduction of alkyne into peptides/proteins.
+An activated ester for the introduction of alkyne into peptides/proteins and click reaction.